hzionn/bvim/README.md

 4. Use vim keybindings to navigate and edit
 5. Press `i` to return to Insert mode for regular typing

 The mode indicator in the bottom-right corner shows your current mode and will change colors if you have colored indicators enabled.
+When typing commands like `dw` or `cw`, the indicator will show DELETE or CHANGE modes respectively.

 ## Development